-This type of flooding may be associated with an extreme hydrologic event, but it is most often caused by poor blockage or impaired drainage.
-In some cases, it is an annual event that occurs on agricultural land and has no major consequences.
+This type of flooding may be associated with an extreme hydrological event, but it is most often caused by poor blockage or impaired drainage.
+In some cases, it is an annual event which occurs on agricultural land and has no major consequences.
 In other cases it can cause severe hardship in residential or developed areas.
-Because the majority of Gibsons' potable water comes from creek or well sources, local flooding can potentially contaminate local drinking water with sediment, run off and other pollutants.
+Because the majority of the SCRD's potable water comes from creek or well sources, local flooding can potentially contaminate local drinking water with sediment, run off and other pollutants.
 This is particularly important where agricultural land that supports livestock exists in proximity to potable water sources.
 Sewers may back up and overflow; houses and buildings may suffer water damage.
-Creeks may swell and avulse, basins may overflow and discharge, doubling the flood risk to downstream areas.
-Roads may wash out, making transportation, access and evacuation difficult or impossible - again, Chapman Creek is an especially vulnerable point within the SCRD.
+Creeks may swell and avulse, basins may overflow and discharge doubling the flood risk to downstream areas.
+Roads may wash out, making transportation, access and evacuation difficult or impossible - again, Chapman Creek is an especially vulnerable point within the SIGD and the SCRD.
+Overall this risk is considered to be moderate.